nih-cfde/c2m2/draft-C2M2_specification/README.md

 powering more powerful downstream applications than a minimal flat-inventory submission would support).

-These examples are followed by a full [C2M2 technical specification](#c2m2-technical-specification), which explains all of the available structures, constraints and requirements in detail.
+These examples are accompanied by a full [C2M2 technical specification](#c2m2-technical-specification), which explains all of the available structures, constraints and requirements in detail.